 The breakdown of the reserves is shown in note 10.
-The accumulated unrestricted general reserves, excluding the value of the tangible fixed assets, are \$96,000 at 31st December 2020.
-Funds are earmarked to cover the value of the tangible fixed assets, currently \$ 22,953,000 including both the restricted and unrestricted assets.
-A further \$1,228,000 is held for ongoing restricted projects.
-It is the policy of MAF International to maintain positive unrestricted, unearmarked reserves and MAFI-UK have confirmed they will support the ongoing financial needs of the Stichting's operations for the coming year to adhere to this policy.
+The accumulated unrestricted general reserves, excluding the value of the tangible fixed assets, are \$209,000 at 31st December 2021.
+Funds are earmarked to cover the value of the tangible fixed assets, currently \$ 23,283,000 including both the restricted and unrestricted assets.
+A further \$730,000 is held for ongoing restricted projects.
+It is the policy of MAF International to maintain positive unrestricted, unearmarked reserves.

+MAFI-UK have confirmed they will support the ongoing financial needs of the foundation's operations for the coming year to adhere to this policy.